Gilda's Club: Celebrities Associated

 Numerous celebrities and notable figures have associated themselves with Gilda’s Club.
-The most notable figure is the late Gene Wilder, co-founder of Gilda’s Club, and Gilda Radner’s Husband.
+The most notable figure is Gene Wilder, co-founder of Gilda’s Club, and Gilda Radner’s husband.

 In 1996, former Northwestern University president Leontine Chuang and Princess Diana attended a lunch with various members of Gilda’s Club Chicago.
-Princess Diana’s visit in 1996 helped bring awareness to Annie Laurie allowing for Gilda’s Club Chicago to become what it is today.
+Princess Diana’s visit in 1996 helped bring awareness to Annie Lurie allowing for Gilda’s Club Chicago to become what it is today.

 In 2017, the English comedian Ricky Gervais, made a generous donation of $10,000 to Gilda’s Club Chicago as a thank you to the city for selling out his two shows.

-In 2018, The Anthony Rizzo Family Foundation, founded by the Chicago Cubs first baseman, partnered up with Gilda’s Club Chicago to provide children living with cancer or having a family member with cancer, a free 5-day summer camp for almost 40 kids between the ages of 13-19.
+In 2018, The Anthony Rizzo Family Foundation, founded by the Chicago Cubs first baseman, partnered up with Gilda’s Club Chicago to provide children living with cancer or having a family member with cancer, a free 5-day summer camp for almost 40 kids between the ages of 13 and 19.

 In 2018, Nicky Delmonico, Chicago White Sox outfielder, alongside girlfriend Tiffany Maher from Fox tv show So You Think You Can Dance attended the dance class “BeMoved” to show support for those suffering from cancer in association with Gilda's Club Chicago.

 In November 2019, former Saturday Night Live cast member Vanessa Bayer was presented with the Gilda Radner Award at Gilda’s Club NYC gala.
 More than $850,000 was raised at the gala which will go towards providing free cancer support to those in need.